Bayern Munich defender Sule agrees free transfer move to Borussia Dortmund amid Chelsea & Newcastle links

 The bigger picture

-Bayern agreed a deal for Sule in January 2017 and welcomed him onto their books that summer as a physically-imposing centre-half joined them from Hoffenheim.
+Bayern agreed a deal for Sule in January 2017 and welcomed him onto their books that summer as the physically-imposing centre-half joined them from Hoffenheim.

 He has taken in 159 appearances while in Munich and savoured four Bundesliga title triumphs.

-A man with 37 international caps to his name has also won the DFB-Pokal on two occasions, formed part of a Champions League success in 2019-20 and helped Bayern to UEFA Super and Club World Cup honours.
+Sule, who has 37 caps to his name, has also won the DFB-Pokal on two occasions, formed part of a Champions League success in 2019-20 and helped Bayern to UEFA Super and Club World Cup honours.

 He has turned down offers of a new contract at the Allianz Arena, but his representatives insist that money was not a factor in a decision to move on.

-GOAL and SPOX were able to confirm in January that Sule was ready take on a new challenge, with Bayern lining up a move for Andreas Christensen as his replacement – with a Danish defender running down his own deal at Chelsea.
+GOAL and SPOX were able to confirm in January that Sule was ready to take on a new challenge, with Bayern lining up a move for Andreas Christensen as his replacement – with the Danish defender running down his own deal at Chelsea.

 Dortmund have now got their man, with Marco Rose’s side looking for another reliable centre-half option to slot into their ranks.